Marine Raiders (film): Production

 Producer Robert Fellows had previously filmed Bombardier and The Iron Major with RKO's contract star Pat O'Brien.
-O'Brien was impressed by the newcomer Ryan who he worked with and recommended him to RKO over several other stars for the leading role of Dan Craig.
+O'Brien was impressed by the newcomer Ryan with whom he worked and recommended him to RKO over several other stars for the leading role of Dan Craig.
 Ryan's performance was noticed by a reviewer of The Nation who compared him to Gary Cooper.
-Shortly after filming his part, Ryan enlisted in the United States Marine Corps in January 1944 serving as a Drill Instructor at Camp Pendleton, later being discharged in November 1945 as a Private First Class.
+Shortly after filming his part, Ryan enlisted in the United States Marine Corps in January 1944, and served as a drill instructor at Camp Pendleton.
+He was later discharged in November 1945 as a private first class.

 The film was made at the Marine base at Camp Elliott, near San Diego, with Captain Clay Boyd as the technical advisor.
-Boyd, the son of a World War I Marine was a former enlisted Marine commissioned in 1941 who was a platoon commander with the 1st Raider Battalion at Guadalcanal and twice reconnoitered New Georgia prior to the invasion where he was a company commander.
+Boyd, the son of a World War I Marine, was a former enlisted Marine but was commissioned in 1941.
+He was a platoon commander with the 1st Raider Battalion at Guadalcanal and twice reconnoitered New Georgia prior to the invasion where he was a company commander.

 Robert Wise directed pick up and additional scenes.
 Nicholas Musuraca, famed for his cinematography on many Val Lewton horror films and film noir classics filmed the two battle scenes at night.

 Roy Webb's score includes "Bless 'Em All" as a theme for the Australian locales.